jotasprout/Pop-Rock-PHP/README.md

 - Also, the UI will be more interactive

 ## Back End
-* Eventually, all PHP will be strictly back-end
+* Eventually, all PHP will be strictly back-end with none affecting UI
 * Cron jobs collect Spotify Web API data regularly and store it in my database

 ## Status